mourisl/Rascaf/README.md

 You could see the connection between chr20_10 and chr20_11 from rascaf.out or sample.info.
 And the scaffolded sequence is in sample.fa

+### Miscellaneous
+You can also use ">perl rascaf-wrapper.pl" and use "-b" to specify alignment files.
+The wrapper runs "rascaf" and "rascaf-join" internally.

 ### Terms of use

 This program is free software; you can redistribute it and/or modify it